krishnasHub/5310/03/Readme.txt

-The way we use this data structure is useful, in that, with the current organization, we can easily traverse the tree to get to that block (or group) of meshes and apply a transformation to the entire structure, just by adding a transformation to that node.
+The way we use this data structure is useful, in that, with the current organization, we can easily traverse the tree to get to that block (or group) of meshes and apply a transformation to that structure, just by adding a transformation to that node.
 This makes applying transformations very easy and intuitive.
 Working on this tree is simply implementing the Preorder tree traversal when it comes to drawing the entire set, starting from the root node or any other node of interest.